 - Don’t forget about outbound links and gathering backlinks to your pages as well

-Give yourself a pat on the back, you made it to the end of our on page SEO tutorial!
-While this is by no means an extensive piece on every bit of on page SEO you can accomplish on a page, it does provide a basic overview for where every business should start when it comes to SEO on their site.
+Give yourself a pat on the back, you made it to the end of our on-page SEO tutorial!
+While this is by no means an extensive piece on every bit of on-page SEO you can accomplish on a page, it does provide a basic overview for where every business should start when it comes to SEO on their site.

 With the right metatags, keyword research, and content strategy, any business will be well on their way to the first page of Google.
-As Google updates their policies and first-page rank positions become even more competitive, it will be imperative for businesses to keep up-to-date on their SEO or hire an SEO professional to do it for them.
+As Google updates its policies and first-page rank positions become even more competitive, it will be imperative for businesses to keep up-to-date on their SEO or hire an SEO professional to do it for them.
 At the end of the day, your site should be built for your audience with Googlebots in mind.
 If you keep these two points at the forefront of any strategy, you will stay in Google’s good graces always.